 3. Resisted Dorsiflexion with Band

-In a seated position with your leg straight in front of you, loop a resistance band around your foot and pull on your foot while actively pushing back into the band.
+In a seated position with your leg straight in front of you, loop a resistance band around and pull on your foot while actively pushing back into the band.
 Hold the flexed foot position for about 15 seconds and repeat a few times on each leg.

 4. Calf Barbell Smash